Understanding bind

 To understand the change, we have to go back at the signature.
 Up until now i often described map

-by the idea to just pass in the first argument.
+and apply by the idea to just pass in the first argument.
 So when we have

 ('a -> option<'b>) -> option<'a> -> option<'b>